NuoDB: History

-In 2008, the firm was founded by Barry S. Morris and Jim Starkey, with Morris serving as CEO until 2015.
+In 2008, the firm was founded by Barry S. Morris and Jim Starkey, with Morris CEO until 2015.
 Originally called NimbusDB, the company name was changed to NuoDB in 2011.
 Based in Cambridge, Massachusetts, NuoDB patented its "elastically scalable database", filing in March 2011 and receiving approval only 15 months later (July 2012).
 In 2012, the firm raised $12 million in venture capital funds.

 In 2013, Gartner listed NuoDB as a niche player in its Magic Quadrant for Operational Database Management Systems.
 Boston Business Journal and Mass High Tech named NuoDB as one of their 2014 Innovation All Stars.

 In February 2014, NuoDB announced an extension to its Series B funding round led by Dassault Systèmes.
 The round added $14.2 million to the company's funding.
 Morgenthaler Ventures, Hummer Winblad Venture Partners and Longworth Venture Partners participated in the round.

 In 2015, Gartner again listed NuoDB, this time as a Visionary in its Magic Quadrant for Operational Database Management Systems.
 Morris, the company's founding CEO, became executive chairman in July 2015.
 Bob Walmsley, previously executive vice president of sales and services, was promoted to CEO.
 NuoDB raised a $17 million financing round in 2016 from existing investors including Dassault Systèmes, Hummer Winblad Venture Partners, Longworth Venture Partners and Morgenthaler Ventures.
 At that time, the company had raised a total of $59.7 million in funding.
 In 2017, CauseSquare announced its partnership with NuoDB, selecting NuoDB as the official database for the mobile social engagement platform designed for the non-profit sector.

 In 2018, NuoDB became available on the Red Hat OpenShift Container Platform.
 One year later, NuoDB added Kubernetes availability in pursuit of a cloud-native, cloud-agnostic, multi-cloud strategy.
 In 2019, Temenos AG partnered with NuoDB, promoting scalability and IT service continuity.

 NuoDB was acquired by Dassault Systèmes in December 2020.